Cross-scale predictive dictionaries: Prior work

-\paragraph{Compressive sensing (CS).} An application of sparse representations is in CS where we sense signals from far-fewer measurements than their dimensionality \cite{baraniuk2007compressive}.
-CS relies on the low-dimensional representations for the sensed signal --- sparse representation under a transform or a dictionary being an example of this.
-There is a rich body of work on applying compressive sensing to imaging or sensing visual signals including videos \cite{hitomi2011video}, light fields \cite{marwah2012compressive,tambe2013towards}, and hyperspectral images \cite{bieniarz2012use,li2011sparse,lin2014spatial}.
+An application of sparse representations is in CS where signals are sensed from far-fewer measurements than their dimensionality \cite{baraniuk2007compressive}.
+CS relies on low-dimensional representations for the sensed signal such as sparsity under a transform or a dictionary.
+There is a rich body of work on applying CS to imaging of visual signals including images\cite{duarte2008single,chen2015fpa} videos \cite{hitomi2011video,reddy2011p2c2,sankaranarayanan2012cs} and light fields \cite{marwah2012compressive,tambe2013towards}.
 Most relevant to our paper is the video CS work of Hitomi et al.\ \cite{hitomi2011video} where a sparsifying dictionary is used on video patches to recover high-speed videos from low-frame rate sensors.
-Hitomi et al. also demonstrated the accuracy enabled by very large dictionaries; specifically, they obtain remarkable results with a dictionary of $T = 100k$ atoms for video patches of dimension $N = 7 \times 7 \times 36 = 1764$.
+Hitomi et al.\ also demonstrated the accuracy enabled by very large dictionaries; specifically, they obtained remarkable results with a dictionary of $T = 100,000$ atoms for video patches of dimension $N = 7 \times 7 \times 36 = 1764$.
+However, it is reported that the recovery of $36$ frames of videos took more than an hour with a $100,000$ atom dictionary.
+Clearly, there is a need for faster recovery techniques.